Caching#

 - Propagate a file from one block to the next.

-The cache is created on a per-project basis and available in every pipeline job.
-All cache keys are scoped per-project.
-The total cache size is 9.6GB.
+The cache is created on a per-project basis and is available in every pipeline job.
+All cache keys are scoped per project.

 The cache

-tool uses key-path pairs for managing cached archives.
+tool uses key pairs for managing cached archives.
 An archive

 Basic usage#

-Semaphore caching script will try to recognize your project structure and automatically store or restore dependencies in to or from default paths.
-Semaphore cache works for the following languages and dependency managers:
+The Semaphore caching script will try to recognize your project structure and automatically store or restore dependencies into or from default paths.
+The Semaphore cache works for the following languages and dependency managers:

 - Ruby (bundler) - default cache path: